-- Register with Disability Resources and request accommodations.
+- Register with Student Accessibility Services and request accommodations.
 Once eligibility is determined, you are ready for step 2.

-- Notify your course instructors of the testing accommodations you request for each class, along with accommodation letter from disability resources.
+- Notify your course instructors of the testing accommodations you request for each class, along with accommodation letter from Student Accessibility Services.

 - Negotiate with each course instructor the terms of your testing accommodations for their class and every exam.
 That is, if additional time is warranted, will you start early or finish late?
 If an alternate test location is appropriate, where will that be?
-Disability Resources staff are available to assist with the negotiations as needed.
+Student Accessibility Services staff are available to assist with the negotiations as needed.

-- If your testing accommodations require assistance from disability resources—for example, if we need to provide an exam in an alternate format such as electronic, Braille or enlarged text—you must notify our office at least two work days in advance of the scheduled exam.
-Disability Resources is typically not involved in finding alternative testing locations; arrangements are made directly between the student and instructor.
+- If your testing accommodations require assistance from Student Accessibility Services —for example, if we need to provide an exam in an alternate format such as electronic, Braille or enlarged text—you must notify our office at least two work days in advance of the scheduled exam.
+Student Accessibility Services is typically not involved in finding alternative testing locations; arrangements are made directly between the student and instructor.

 - Final exams must be taken at the regularly scheduled time and cannot be given at alternate times without special permission from staff in the Academic Advising Resource Center (AARC) for courses in the College of Arts and Sciences, or from the Office of the Dean for courses in the Conservatory of Music.
 Refer to AARC for more information about requesting a change in your final exam time.